maria-antoniak/goodreads-scraper/README.md

 This code is written by Maria Antoniak and Melanie Walsh.
 The code is licensed under a [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#).

-If you use this scraper, we'd love to hear about your project and how you use the code.
+If you use Carver, we'd love to hear about your project and how you use the code.

 We used a function written by [Omar Einea](https://github.com/OmarEinea/GoodReadsScraper), licensed under [GPL v3.0](https://github.com/OmarEinea/GoodReadsScraper/blob/master/LICENSE.md), for the Goodreads review sorting.